 - FRP-BC Standards of Practice

-In 2021 we are planning for the following training:
+In 2021 we have the following training coming up:

-- Inclusive Trauma Informed Practice Through a Lens of Cultural Safety
+- Inclusive Trauma Informed Practice Through a Lens of Cultural Safety- BC Council for Families

 Our membership year begins April 1st and runs until March 31st of the following year.
 Registration for the 2021/2022 membership year is now open.
 Visit our Become a Member page to learn more about the different membership types and to see our membership rates.